-FSM Interface

-Methods

-Name Type Description

-start Action Begins state machine execution.
-This can only be called

-when the state machine is not executing.

-waitTillDone Action Does not do any action, but is only ready when the state

-machine is done.

-done Bool Asserted when the state machine is done and is ready to
+FSM Interface Methods Name Type Description start Action Begins state machine execution.
+This can only be called when the state machine is not executing. waitTillDone Action Does not do any action, but is only ready when the state machine is done. done Bool Asserted when the state machine is done and is ready to rerun.
+State machine comes out of reset as done. abort Action Exits execution of the state machine.

-rerun.

-abort Action Exits execution of the state machine.